dougsillars/dougsillars.github.io/README.md

 All of these images are being delivered at a resolution much higher than required for a typical browser screen (and much too large for a mobile device!)
 The device will resize the image, and shed unnecessary pixels from the image before it appears on the screen.
 In some ways, this is double taxation - it costs time to download the large image, and then more time for the device to resize the file.

 To resize these images, you can adjust the width parameter in the url.
-In the sample image, it is set to 2500.
+In the sample image, it is set to 2500 (the parameter is w_2500).
 Open the image in a new tab, and adjust the number - and you'll see that a smaller (or larger) image is delivered to the browser:

 <a href="http://res.cloudinary.com/hackchallenge/image/upload/w_2500,q_auto,f_auto/v1521063280/MyVacation/IMG_20160526_135242148_HDR.jpg" target="_blank">http://res.cloudinary.com/hackchallenge/image/upload/w_2500,q_auto,f_auto/v1521063280/MyVacation/IMG_20160526_135242148_HDR.jpg</a>